gamma-opt/pyDecisionProgramming/docs/index.rst

 A Python interface to `DecisionProgramming.jl`_.
 Decision Programming is a library for solving *multi-stage* decision problems *under uncertainty*.

-For a detailed description of the DecisionProgramming, see it's documentation pages:
+For a detailed description of the DecisionProgramming, see its documentation pages:

 1. `Decision Programming`_
 2. `Influence Diagram`_